 Winter recreation activities include but are not limited to skiing at the resorts, backcountry skiing, snowshoeing, and ice climbing.
-During the 2017-2018 winter season, the Alta and Snowbird resorts had about 853,000 skiers.
+From the 2001 winter season to the 2017 winter season, the Alta and Snowbird resorts averaged about 888,000 skiers per season and ranged from a low of 700,000 to a high of 997,000 skiers.
 During the summer, the resorts offer abundant recreation opportunities, and land administered by the U.S. Department of Agriculture (USDA) Forest Service is used extensively for hiking, cycling, rock climbing, fishing, camping, and picnicking.

 The canyon is also defined as a watershed area by the Salt Lake Valley Board of Health as authorized by Section 26A-1-121(1) of the Utah Code Annotated.
 The purpose of the watershed designation is to protect and promote health and promote conditions that contribute to preserving and protecting drinking water quality.
 The watershed provides water for cities in eastern Salt Lake County.
 The quality of the watershed and the quantity of the water provided are critical to the local water supply.
-Because of the importance of the watershed to the water supply, dogs are not allowed in Little Cottonwood Canyon.
+Because of the importance of the watershed to the water supply, dogs are not allowed in Little Cottonwood Canyon (there are limited exceptions for canyon residents).

-The substantial recreational opportunities in Little Cottonwood Canyon and its proximity to a large metropolitan area generate about 1.2 million vehicle trips into the canyon per year, which carry about 2.1 million visitors (Lamborn and Burr 2016).
-Visitation into the canyon is equally distributed between winter and summer uses, with winter use more focused on peak ski weekends and holidays (Mountain Accord 2015).
+The substantial recreation opportunities in Little Cottonwood Canyon and its proximity to a large metropolitan area generate about 1.2 million vehicle trips into the canyon per year, which carry about 2.1 million visitors (Lamborn and Burr 2016).
+Vehicle trips into the canyon are about equally distributed between winter and summer uses, with winter use more focused on peak ski weekends and holidays (Mountain Accord 2015).
 Given that the populations of Salt Lake and Utah Counties are expected to grow by 36% and 108%, respectively, through 2050, the number of travelers into Little Cottonwood Canyon also is expected to increase through 2050 (see Section 1.4.1.2, Projected Growth in Population, Employment, and Households, in Chapter 1, Purpose and Need).